kubernetes/website/README.md

 ### error: failed to transform resource: TOCSS: failed to transform "scss/main.scss" (text/x-scss): this feature is not available in your current Hugo version

-Hugo is shipped in two set of binaries for technical reasons.
+Hugo is shipped in two sets of binaries for technical reasons.
 The current website runs based on the **Hugo Extended** version only.
 In the [release page](https://github.com/gohugoio/hugo/releases) look for archives with `extended` in the name.
 To confirm, run `hugo version` and look for the word `extended`.

 ### Troubleshooting macOS for too many open files